timharek/timharek.no/content/blog/2021-06-12-launching-everyday-privacy.md

 +++
 title = "Launching Everyday Privacy" date = 2021-06-12
+updated = 2021-08-14
-description = "Launching a project I worked on my last semester at the University of Bergen, helping educate everyday people about privacy and security." tags = ["privacy", "foss"]
+description = "Launching a project I worked on my last semester, spring 2021, at the University of Bergen, helping educate everyday people about privacy and security." tags = ["privacy", "foss"]
 +++